 Who We Are

-Initiate Justice is created by and for people directly impacted by incarceration.
+Initiate Justice was created for and by people impacted by incarceration.
+We are:

 Unlocking the power of families, inside and out.